wieluk/gameyfin-app/docs/playing.md

 | **Wine** | Gameyfin's own fallback, downloaded when needed: for a 32-bit program on a system without 32-bit libraries, or when Proton cannot start. |
 | **Game fixes** | umu's list of per-title workarounds, matched by Steam AppID when your server knows it, by title otherwise.
 Updated daily. |

 Gameyfin downloads all of these itself, so nothing needs installing on your system.
+The first launch shows the download's progress on the game, and later launches work offline.
 A newer Proton build replaces the old one.

 ### Prefixes